jon-xu/scSplit/README.md

         -r, --ref, Ref count CSV as input
         -a, --alt, Alt count CSV as input
         -n, --num, Number of mixed samples
-        -d, --dbl, Correction for doublets, 0 for no doublets and no refinement on the results if not specified or specified percentage is less than detected (optional)
+        -d, --dbl, (optional) Correction for doublets, 0 for no doublets, and no refinement on the results if not specified or specified percentage is less than detected
-        -v, --vcf, individual genotypes to check distinguishing variants against (optional)
+        -v, --vcf, (optional) individual genotypes to check distinguishing variants against

         e.g. scSplit run -r ref_filtered.csv -a alt_filtered.csv -n 8
         # below command will tell the script to expect 20% doublets if the natually found doublets are less than that: